 ABOUT THE PROGRAM

-Applicants must be permanent residents of the United States to be eligible, and 2017– 2018 will be the inaugural academic year of the program.
-The application deadline is February 1, 2017.
+Applicants must be permanent residents of the United States to be eligible, and the application deadline for Fall entry is December 31.
 We encourage prospective students to visit this link for more information on applying.
 The admission process will include interviews, which may be in-person or via video.
 Each admitted applicant will have a chance to visit Philadelphia before accepting.

 One of the requirements for the program is a preliminary examination.
 All math graduate students, including those in the Bridge to PhD, will take this exam.
 Bridge students may choose to take this exam when they arrive, or they can wait until later to take and pass it.
 It is permissible to take it several times, and there will be a seminar to help students pass this exam.
 For all other program requirements, please visit our graduate studies page.